Joel Pollak: Speechwriter, research fellow, and radio host

+From 2009 to 2010 he was a research fellow at the Hudson Institute.
+Since 2017, Pollak has been a radio host at SiriusXM.

+Congressional campaign

-In 2010, Pollak was the Republican nominee for U.S. Congress from Illinois's 9th congressional district, challenging incumbent Democrat Jan Schakowsky, whom he had voted for while still a Democrat (prior to 2006).
+In 2010, at 32 years of age Pollak was the Republican nominee for U.S. Congress from Illinois's 9th congressional district, challenging incumbent Democrat Jan Schakowsky, whom he had voted for while still a Democrat (prior to 2006), and who had represented the heavily Democratic district since 1999.
 Pollak was endorsed by the Chicago Tea Party, and referred to himself as a Tea Party Republican.

-He lost, garnering 31.1% of the votes to Schakowsy's 66.3%.
+He was also supported by Harvard Law School professor Alan Dershowitz.
+He lost, garnering 31% of the votes to Schakowsy's 66%; she earlier had typically won with 75 percent of the vote.

 Breitbart News

-After losing the election, Pollak was asked by Andrew Breitbart to become in-house counsel at Breitbart News, and Pollak moved to California.
-He later became editor-in-chief of the website.
+Pollak next was asked by Andrew Breitbart to become in-house counsel at Breitbart News, and Pollak moved to California.
+In 2011 he also became editor-in-chief of the website.

-After Breitbart reporter Michelle Fields alleged she was attacked by Donald Trump 2016 presidential campaign manager Corey Lewandowski, leaked internal memos showed that Pollak ordered staffers to stop defending Fields.
+After Breitbart reporter Michelle Fields alleged that she was attacked by Donald Trump 2016 presidential campaign manager Corey Lewandowski, leaked internal memos showed that Pollak ordered staffers to stop defending Fields.
 Pollak also posted a lengthy article to the website questioning Fields's account of the incident.
 Fields and fellow editor Ben Shapiro resigned over the incident, and questioned the site's support of Trump.